hdShang/arxiv-daily/docs/cs-CL/2025-05-27/papers/250521409v1-relationalfactqa-a-benchmark-for-evaluating-tabular-fact-retrieval-f.md

 ---
 layout: default
-title: RelationalFactQA: A Benchmark for Evaluating Tabular Fact Retrieval from Large Language Models
+title: "RelationalFactQA: A Benchmark for Evaluating Tabular Fact Retrieval from Large Language Models"
 ---

 # RelationalFactQA: A Benchmark for Evaluating Tabular Fact Retrieval from Large Language Models